Curves of genus two with maps of every degree to a fixed elliptic curve

 Then $n-4d^2$ is a positive integer and $n-4d^2\equiv 2, 3, 5\bmod 8$; a result of Dickson~\cite[Theorem~VI]{Dickson1927} then shows that we may write

 for some integers $a,b,c$.
-By considering the right-hand sise of this equality modulo~$8$, it is easy to check that $b$ and $c$ cannot both have the opposite parity to~$a$, so by switching $b$ and $c$ if necessary we can ensure that $a\equiv b\bmod 2$.
+By considering the right-hand side of this equality modulo~$8$, we check that $b$ and $c$ cannot both have the opposite parity to~$a$, so by switching $b$ and $c$ if necessary we can ensure that $a\equiv b\bmod 2$.
 Now we simply set

 and note that $n = q_1(w,x,y,z)$.